wp-plugins/flyzoo/readme.txt

 * Multiple Operators and Moderators: live support requests are automatically routed to the first available operator

-* Multiple Chats: users can chat have multiple chats open at the same time!

 * Eye-catching: you love great design and we do too.
 Flyzoo chat has been crafted to offer a sleek look and feel

-* In-browser chat with Tab Sync: browse your site and chat at the same time!
+* Multiple in-browser chats: browse your site and chat at the same time!

 * SSL Connection: automatic chat encryption for HTTPS/SSL pages